LorenzoCorgnati/HFR_Node_tools/README.md

 # HFR_Node_tools
-These applications are written in Matlab language and they are based on HFR_Progs_2_1_2 and M_Map toolboxes, and the architecture of the workflow is based on a MySQL database containing information about da and metadata.
+These applications are written in Matlab language and they are based on HFR_Progs_2_1_2 and M_Map toolboxes, and the architecture of the workflow is based on a MySQL database containing information about data and metadata.
 The applications are designed for High Frequency Radar (HFR) data management according to the European HFR node processing workflow, thus generating radial and total velocity files in netCDF format according to the European standard data and metadata model for near real time HFR current data.

 The database is composed by the following tables:
 - network_tb: it contains the general information about the HFR network producing the radial and total files.
 These information will be used for the metadata content of the netCDF files.